hariomshandilya/create-a-Face-Detection-Android-App-using-Machine-Learning-KIT-on-Firebase/README.md

 Below is the example code for the main java file.
 There is a need of FirebaseVision and FirebaseVisionFaceDetector classes for this.
 Here’s a list of all the settings you can configure in your face detection model.
+Performance mode
+FAST (default) | ACCURATE

+Favor speed or accuracy when detecting faces.

+Detect landmarks
+NO_LANDMARKS (default) | ALL_LANDMARKS

+Whether to attempt to identify facial “landmarks”:

+eyes, ears, nose, cheeks, mouth, and so on.

+Detect contours
+NO_CONTOURS (default) | ALL_CONTOURS

+Whether to detect the contours of facial features.

+Contours are detected for only the most prominent face in an image.

+Classify faces
+NO_CLASSIFICATIONS (default) | ALL_CLASSIFICATIONS